NX915/Bar-Chart/readme.md

 # Bar-Chart.js

 This is a simple bar chart library written in javascript with the help of jQuery.
 It was written as a practice activity in preperation for the lighthouse web development bootcamp.
 It is able to render horizontal bar charts with various options for customization to fit any theme.
+[Here is a link to the github pages with examples.](https://nx915.github.io/Bar-Chart/)

 ![Bar Chart Example Screenshot](https://i.imgur.com/xvVc2ra.png)